Houston Slip and Fall Lawyer

 These businesses expect these falls to happen and they often have ‘risk management teams’ who know how to take action to hide the evidence of their liability.
 If you wait to hire a slip and fall attorney to take quick action on your case, there is a strong possibility that the problem will be repaired and the evidence will disappear.
 Contact an attorney who will investigate the scene right away, before the negligent party can change or repair the faulty condition on the premises.

-Slip and Falls On Private Properties and Residences
+Slip and Fall Accidents On Private Properties

 Homeowners and landowners are also responsible for eliminating and/or disclosing known hazards and hazards of which they should know upon reasonable inspection to their social guests.
 They must tell their guests of potential risks they encounter when they are invited in.
 Failure to do so can result in civil liability for personal injury damages.